Mattral/NOTE-Best-Practices-for-Computer-Vision/Basic Neural Networks/ReadMe.md

 Here's a quick overview of what you'll find in our documentation:

 1. **Introduction**
-   - A kid-friendly introduction to neural networks, explaining them in a simple and fun way.
+   - A detailed introduction to neural networks.

 2. **Training Neural Networks**
    - Detailed insights into training neural networks, including backpropagation and other essential concepts.